jasonsbarr/functional/docs/concurrency/Task.md

 Task.empty();
 ```

-There are also static `fromPromise` and `fromCallback` methods that create functions that convert Promises and Node.js-style continuation callbacks (respectively) into Tasks:
+There are also static `fromPromise` and `fromCallback` methods that create functions that convert Promise-returning functions and Node.js-style continuation callbacks (respectively) into Tasks:

 ```js
 // From a Promise